isaiahh16/Heavens_I_HW1/README.md

 # Homework 1 Authoring

-Isaiah: Im from London and enjoy playing video games and watching sports.
+Isaiah Designer: Im from London and enjoy designing and making logos.

-Isaiah2: Im from Toronto and love coding and making websites
+Isaiah Coder: Im from Toronto and love coding and making websites.

 ## Contributing